St.George Bank

 St.George Bank is an Australian bank with its headquarters in Sydney.
 Since a 2008 merger, the bank has been part of Westpac, having previously been an independent legal entity.
 In 2010, St.George was deregistered as a company and ceased to be a standalone authorised deposit-taking institution.

-The bank provides services primarily in New South Wales, but with growing representation across a number of industry and business segments in Queensland and Western Australia, and in Victoria before the relaunch of the Bank of Melbourne brand in July 2011 (also another division of Westpac).
+The bank provides services primarily in New South Wales and the Australian Capital Territory, but with growing representation across a number of industry and business segments in Queensland and Western Australia, and in Victoria before the relaunch of the Bank of Melbourne (2011) brand in July 2011 (also another division of Westpac).
 St.George also operates in South Australia and the Northern Territory under its subsidiary BankSA.
 The bank has a large number of retail branches and ATMs across Australia, and some back office operations in Bangalore, India.

 History

 Origins

 The current bank is the result of the merger and/or acquisition of a number of building societies and banks.

 The St.George Co-operative Building Society Ltd. was formed on 6 May 1937 in the Sydney suburb of Hurstville, with George Cross as the first chairman of the board.
 The Cronulla & District Co-operative Building Society was formed in June 1937.
 The two Co-operatives merged in 1945, and with the post-war housing boom, the St.George and Cronulla Building Society expanded rapidly, with 38 branches established by 1955.
 In 1955, the society became a Permanent Building Society, which enabled its loans to be larger and terms shorter.
 In 1961 the first Sydney branch opened in Miranda, followed by the first Sydney city branch in August 1963.
 The expansion of the branch network continued through the 1960s.
 The society also operated 41 agencies.

 In 1972, St.George was the first building society to 'go on-line' with the installation of an IBM mainframe computer connected to 30 terminals.
 Shortly after, the black light signature system for passbooks was introduced, a system which had been adopted by the banks in the late 1960s.

-In 1979, radio announcer John Laws almost caused a run on St George Building Society when he told his listeners "a big building society is going to go bust".
-St George kept its doors open and paid out every withdrawal.
-The then NSW premier, Neville Wran, later stood outside a branch and said he could personally guarantee the society's financial security.
+In 1979, radio announcer John Laws almost caused a run on St.George Building Society when he told his listeners "a big building society is going to go bust".
+St.George kept its doors open and paid out every withdrawal.
+The then Premier of New South Wales, Neville Wran, later stood outside a branch and said he could personally guarantee the society's financial security.

-In the 1990s, the headquarters moved to Montgomery Street, Kogarah, and in 1992, the society gained its banking license, demutualised, and became a public company.
+In the 1990s, the headquarters moved to Montgomery Street, Kogarah, and in 1992, the society gained its banking licence, demutualised, and became a public company.

 The NSW Permanent Building & Investment Society was established in 1939.
 The society became a bank in 1985 under the name Advance Bank.